Aarthi2303/AI-Scam-Message-Detection/README.md

 ## 📌 Project Overview

-The AI Scam Detection System is designed to identify scam messages such as:
+The  Scam Detection System is designed to identify scam messages such as:

 - Bank Fraud
 - Phishing Attacks